equinor/tmatrix/README.md

 make
 ```

 All objects are placed in the build subdirectory.
-If CMake detects a
+If `cmake` detects a
-Matlab installation the tmatrix_porosity_mex.X wrapper is also
+MATLAB installation, the `tmatrix_porosity_mex.X` wrapper is also
 built.
 The interface exposed to MATLAB is analogeous to the original
 <T_matrix_porosity.m> function.